+For directions to our driveway please visit our Directions Page.
 When you make the turn off Wyoming Highway 130 onto the Snowy Range driveway, you will want to follow the parking signs.
 Snowy Range has three major parking lots all within walking distance of the day lodge.
-On busy days a shuttle will be running.
-Ask the parking attendants where to catch the shuttle.

-Google provides a street view of our entire lodge and the top of a few of our major lifts.
+Google provides a virtual walkthrough of our entire lodge and the top of a few of our major lifts.

 While there are many decent instructional videos on the internet that may help you once you get to the mountain, there is still no better way to learn than a lesson with a professional ski instructor.
 For beginners, lessons are designed to make the sport more fun and to help promote a lifetime of fun on the mountain.

 At Snowy Range lessons are broken down by age as well as by type.
-Snowy Range offers 2-Hour group lessons and full day group lessons.
-Group lessons are typically made up of 6-10 people, of similar ability.
+Snowy Range offers 2-Hour group lessons.
+Group lessons are separated by age, ability level and sport.
+Ages are divided 5-6, 7-12, 13+.
 Depending on demand these lessons can be larger or smaller.
 Snowy Range also offers private lessons.
 Private lessons offer one-on-one instruction.

 Altitude sickness is usually a minor problem.
 Symptoms include a headache, nausea, and fatigue due to a lack of available oxygen.
 Typically ibuprofen, Tylenol or aspirin can help with headaches.
 If you experience any of these symptoms while visiting Snowy Range Ski Area, please visit the Ski Patrol building for assistance.
 Follow these guidelines to minimize the effects:

 - Exercise in moderation.

 - Drink more water than usual.
 When you combine altitude with physical exertion, you need to drink before you get thirsty.